openmeteo/enhydris/doc/general/install.rst

 Prerequisite                                          Version
 ===================================================== ============
-Python with setuptools and pip                        2.7 [1] PostgreSQL                                            [2]
+Python with setuptools and pip                        2.7 [1] Database supported by GeoDjango                       [2] GDAL                                                  1.9 PIL or Pillow with freetype                           1.1.7 [3] Dickinson                                             0.2.1 [4]
-PostGIS                                               [3]
-GDAL                                                  1.9
-psycopg2                                              2.2 [4]
-PIL or Pillow with freetype                           1.1.7 [5] Dickinson                                             0.1.0 [6]
 ===================================================== ============

-.. admonition:: Note for production installations

-   These prerequisites are for development installations.
-For production installations you also need a web server.

-[1] Enhydris runs on Python 2.6 and 2.7.
-It should also run on any later 2.x version.
-Enhydris does not run on Python 3.  setuptools and pip are needed in order to install the rest of the Python modules.
+[1] Enhydris runs on Python 2.7.
+It does not run on Python 3. setuptools and pip are needed in order to install the rest of the Python modules.

-[2] Enhydris should run on all supported PostgreSQL versions.
-In order to avoid possible incompatibilities with psycopg2, it is better to use the version prepackaged by your operating system when running on GNU/Linux, and to use the latest PostgreSQL version when running on Windows.

-[3] Except for PostGIS, more libraries, namely geos and proj, are needed; however, you probably not need to worry about that, because in most GNU/Linux distributions PostGIS has a dependency on them and therefore they will be installed automatically, whereas in Windows the installation file of PostGIS includes them.
-Enhydris is known to run on PostGIS 2.1.
-It probably can run on most previous and later versions as well.

-[4] psycopg2 is an Enhydris dependency, and when you install Enhydris, :command:`pip` will attempt to install psycopg2.
-However, it can be tricky to install (because it needs compilation and has a dependency on PostgreSQL client libraries, which probably means you must have PostgreSQL's development files installed), and it is therefore usually better to install a prepackaged version for your operating system.
+[2] Enhydris has been tested with PostgreSQL+PostGIS and spatialite, the latter only in development.

-[5] PIL/Pillow is not directly required by Enhydris, but by other python modules required my Enhydris.
+[3] PIL/Pillow is not directly required by Enhydris, but by other python modules required my Enhydris.
 In theory, installing Enhydris with :command:`pip` will indirectly result in also installing PIL/Pillow.
 However, it can be tricky to install, and it may be